Shopify/bootsnap/README.md

 ## Usage

-This gem works on MacOS and Linux.
+This gem works on macOS and Linux.

 Add `bootsnap` to your `Gemfile`: